Study Tools

 Despite being set in the late 20th century, the themes of self-reliance and survival explored in Hatchet remain relevant today.
 The book has become a staple in middle school literature curricula, resonating with young readers and offering valuable lessons about resourcefulness, determination, and the indomitable human spirit.
 The success of Hatchet led to Paulsen to publish four additional novels in Brain’s Saga series: The River (1991), Brian’s Winter (1996), Brain’s Return (1999), and Brian’s Hunt (2003).

-Explore the full plot summary, an in-depth character analysis of Brian Robeson, and explanations of important quotes from Hatchet.
+Read the full book summary, an in-depth character analysis of Brian Robeson, and explanations of important quotes from Hatchet.

 Upgrade to PLUS and get instant access to all the study tools